 Her academic degree provided the basis for a more profound practical learning experience with various renowned herbalists and authors.
-Wood studied with seminal figures in the field of alternative medicine, whose expertise in natural remedies and empowering perspective on women's health proved to be the inspiration that confirmed Wood's calling.
+Wood studied with seminal figures in the field of alternative health, whose expertise in natural health and empowering perspective on women's health proved to be the inspiration that confirmed Wood's calling.

-In 1994, Wood and fellow herbalist Jessica Godino founded Red Moon Herbs, an apothecary dedicated to creating high quality tinctures, salves and herbal blends which utilize local and wildcrafted (foraged) plant materials.
-Despite the current focus on rare, exotic and endangered herbs imported from the rain forests or the orient, Red Moon mainly harvests the common, abundant plants that have formed the basis of folk medicine for generations.
+In 1994, Wood and fellow herbalist Jessica Godino founded Red Moon Herbs, an herbal hub dedicated to creating high quality tinctures, salves and herbal blends which utilize local and wildcrafted (foraged) plant materials.
+Despite the current focus on rare, exotic and endangered herbs imported from the rain forests or the orient, Red Moon mainly harvests the common, abundant plants that have formed the basis of folk health care for generations.